Step One: Please choose service type and enter the location info.

 The simplicity of installation - Ethernet is a lot easier and less expensive to configure compared to other network protocols.
 It offers efficient ways to get connected across Mac, Linux, UNIX workstations, IBM mainframe and many different kinds of computer systems.

-Connectivity to backbone - Ethernet has an advantage in connectivity to the network backbone simply because other LAN protocols lag behind in backbone innovations.
+Connectivity to backbone - Ethernet has an advantage in connectivity to the network backbone simply because other LAN protocols lag in backbone innovations.
 For instance, Ethernet can assimilate with several backbone connectivity choices such as Gigabit Ethernet, Asynchronous Transfer Mode (ATM), as well as routing switches.

 Benefits Of Giga Ethernet for Businesses